EzGrade/BooksManagement/README.md

     python manage.py migrate
     python manage.py runserver
     ```
+   *After this step, you already can access the backend API using the following URL: `http://localhost:8000/swagger`*

 5. Navigate to the frontend folder and run the following commands
     ```bash
     npm install